A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Experiments

 \subsection{Effectiveness Verification of TLF Components}

-Our proposed TLF framework consists of three main components, namely ridge, MMD and Manifold regularizations.
-We now evaluate the effectiveness of each component in terms of classification accuracy by carrying out experiments on the PIE and OC datasets.
-The experimental results are shown in Fig.~\ref{fig:componentanalysis} where the first bar represents the classification accuracy of TLF with all components, the second bar represents the classification accuracy of TLF without ridge regularization, the third represents the classification accuracy of TLF without MMD regularization and the fourth represents the classification accuracy of TLF without manifold regularization.
-From the figures, we can see the importance of all components as the classification accuracies of TLF with all components (first bar of the figures) are higher than other settings.
+To inspect the effectiveness of each component, in MTDS scenario, we carry out an experimentation on the PIE data as shown in Fig.~\ref{fig:componentanalysis} where the first setting is the TLF with all components, the second setting is the TLF without ridge regularization, the third setting is the TLF without MMD regularization and the fourth setting is the TLF without manifold regularization.
+From the figure, we can see the importance of all components as the classification accuracy of the first setting (first bar of the figure) is higher than other settings.